For hundreds of years, raw honey has been widely used for treating a number of health conditions.

-Raw honey is simply honey that hasn't been heated, processed or pasteurized at all.
+It is simply honey that hasn't been heated, processed or pasteurized at all.

 The real differences between pasteurized honey and raw honey are very important.

-Raw honey is a nutritious food that has many natural vitamins, minerals, antioxidants and other essential natural nutrients.
+A nutritious food that has many natural vitamins, minerals, antioxidants and other essential natural nutrients.